alexu84/plentylog/README.md

 ## Key components:

+- [plentylog/config.go](plentylog/config.go) - Defines the configuration structure for the logging system, including options for different providers and formats.
 - [plentylog/plentylog.go](plentylog/plentylog.go) - Defines the core logging functionality, including the Log struct, Provider interface, different log levels, and methods for writing logs with and without context.
 - [plentylog/provider_cli.go](plentylog/provider_cli.go) -  Implements a Provider that writes logs to the command line interface, using the textSerialization function to format the log message.
 - [plentylog/provider_file.go](plentylog/provider_file.go) - Implements a Provider that writes logs to a file in either JSON or text format.
 It uses channels and goroutines for asynchronous writing and error handling.